How this 98-year-old woman has become the ‘Oprah’ of a Jewish community center in Florida

 She later transitioned from student to quasi-teacher — first as the social director at a resort in Hudson Valley, N.Y., where her “Talks Under the Willow Tree” brought women back year after year to hear her speak and ponder life out loud.

-Now, the Ladies Room has similar appeal.
+Now, the Ladies Room has a similar appeal.
 Berlin moved to Boca Raton in 1989 and lives alone in an apartment next to the JCC, where she has been teaching courses since 2000.
 She was paid a small wage to teach before the pandemic, but since March, Berlin has been instructing the course as a volunteer.
 The group needed her more than ever, she figured.

-“We very quickly realized that all of these people were going to feel extremely isolated,” says Stephanie Owitz, director of arts, culture and learning at the Adolph & Rose Levis JCC, who helps facilitate the meetings.
+“We very quickly realized that all of these people were going to feel extremely isolated,” says Stephanie Owitz, director of arts, culture and learning at the JCC, who helps facilitate the meetings.
 “The fact that these women are Zooming in every week is really quite miraculous.”

 When the pandemic is over, the community center plans to still offer some classes online, especially for people who don’t have as much mobility.